-Most people have some stress reactions after a trauma.
-A traumatic event can be defined as something that happens to you and/or to a loved one that results in you fearing that you or someone your love was going to die.
-Some examples of trauma are: rape, sexual assault, domestic abuse, a health crisis, combat, or disaster.
+Most people have some stress reactions after trauma.
+A traumatic event can be defined as something that happens to you and/or to a loved one that results in you fearing that you or someone you love was going to die.
+Some examples of trauma are rape, sexual assault, domestic abuse, a health crisis, combat, or disaster.
 Some people develop stress reactions right after the trauma occurs where others may experience a more delayed or prolonged stress reaction.
-However, it is important to take note if the reactions that occur as a result of the trauma don’t resolve themselves and that your reactions are becoming more disruptive to your life.
-In cases such as these, you may seek professional help to identify ways to cope with your reactions, as you might have trauma and stress related disorders.
+However, it is important to take note of the reactions that occur as a result of the trauma that don’t resolve themselves and that your reactions are becoming more disruptive to your life.
+In cases such as these, you may seek professional help to identify ways to cope with your reactions, as you might have trauma and stress-related disorders.

 Some commons signs and symptoms of trauma and stress related disorders include (but aren’t limited to those include on this list):